WhatFor/Testing-Guidelines/README.md

 ## Testing Controllers

 Writing unit tests for controllers is fairly simple.
 The only thing to pay attention to is the external calls - make sure to mock!
-Once you've created your mock, you can simply call it's methods as you would through a HTTP request.
+Once you've created your mock, you can simply call it's methods as you would through a HTTP request. *Note*: Please be aware that it is bad practice to have a lot of business logic in your controllers - for most projects, you probably won't need to write any tests for controllers.

 	namespace WebApp.Test.Unit
 	{